-Tucks are a very simple way to create texture for garments as well as textile art (we saw it used to great effect recently in the Water Water Exhibition which is in the Out and About section of the site).
+Tucks are a straightforward way to create texture for garments and textile art.
+Moreover, We saw it used to be extraordinarily significant recently in the Water Exhibition in the Out and About section of the site.

-Think about the threads you could use too to colour the edges – there are some wonderful varigations around these days.
+Think about the threads you could use to color the edges.
+There are some beautiful variations these days.

 About Jennie Rayment

-Unique in her field, she’s now internationally known for her quick, simple, innovative and original techniques with manipulated material and her hilarious lectures with real ‘Strip, Show and Tell’.
+Unique in her field, quick reflexes make her a household name, simple, innovative and her hilarious lectures with real ‘Strip, Show and Tell.’

-Jennie teaches a wide variety of classes for all levels and abilities of sewers from patchworkers, quilters and embroiderers to fashion, soft furnishing and home décor enthusiasts.
+Additionally, Jennie teaches a wide variety of classes for all levels and abilities of sewers, from patchworkers, quilters, and embroiderers to fashion.

-Why not try her classes in Emsworth – for lots more information and the latest joke plus a ‘Sew simple’ project go to www.jennierayment.com.
+Why not try her classes in Emsworth?
+For more information and the latest joke plus a ‘Sew simple’ project, go to www.jennierayment.com.

-and you can join her on her Creative Sewing weekends as well as the Justhands-on.tv Sewing Weekend both of which are held at Dunford House in Midhurst – for more details visit the classified section/quilting holidays.
+Additionally, you can join her on her Creative Sewing weekends and the Justhands-on Tv Sewing Weekend.
+Both of which are held at Dunford House in Midhurst.
+For more details, visit the classified section/quilting holidays.

 Jennie is a world renown quilt teacher, lecturer, author of nine quilt books and numerous patterns.
 From Houston to Qatar, Durban to Melbourne, Auckland and many other international cities, Jennie has wowed them all with her superb teaching style and hilarious lectures all laced with wit, charm and professional expertise.

 You must be logged in to post a review.